 Lock, M. (2007).
 The final disruption?
 Biopolitics of post-reproductive life.
 In Marcia C. Inhorn (ed.), Reproductive Disruptions: Gender, Technology and Biopolitics in the New Millenium.
 New York: Berghahn Books.

+Locke, A., & Budds, K. (2013).
+‘We thought if it’s going to take two years then we need to start that now’: age, infertility risk and the timing of pregnancy in older first-time mothers.
+Health, risk & society, 15(6-7), 525-542.

 Majumdar, Anindita (2017).
 Transnational Commercial Surrogacy and the (Un)Making of Kin in India.
 New Delhi: Oxford University Press.